alexandrebuffet/embed-block-for-matterport/README.md

 ### 0.1.0

--   Initial release: Adds oEmbed provider for Matterport and a custom embed block variation.
+-   Initial release: Adds Matterport as oEmbed provider and a custom Matterport variation of the Embed block.